prooph/service-bus/README.md

 ## Installation

-You can install prooph/service-bus via composer by adding `"prooph/service-bus": "~5.0"` as requirement to your composer.json.
+You can install prooph/service-bus via composer by running `composer require prooph/service-bus`, which will install the latest version as requirement to your composer.json.

 ## Quick Start